Atrix256/SampleZoo/contributesampletest.md

 The boilerplate code that interfaces with your sequence or test is auto generated to aid in this process.

+In short, the steps are:
+1. Make a subfolder with your code in it
+2. add a .lua file describing some properties of your sequence or test
+3. add a .md file explaining it
+4. run premake to generate code and documentation
+5. run the application to generate the test results
+6. Verify results, commit and push, make pull request.

 ## Make a Subfolder

 First you need to make a subfolder in the appropriate location for your test or samples.
 The location depends on whether you are making a test or a sample sequence.